omallo/docker-volume-plugin-dostorage/README.md

 Usage of docker-volume-plugin-dostorage:
   -t, --access-token string
     	the DigitalOcean API access token
+  --metadata-path string
-  -m, --mount-path string
+    	the path under which to store volume metadata (default "/etc/docker/plugins/dostorage/volumes") -m, --mount-path string
     	the path under which to create the volume mount folders (default "/mnt/dostorage") -g, --unix-socket-group string
     	the group to assign to the Unix socket file (default "docker") --version
     	outputs the driver version and exits
 ```

 Docker plugins should usually be started before the Docker engine so it is advisable to restart the Docker engine after installing the driver.
 Depending on your Linux distribution, this can be done using either the `service` command